seventeenbloodyblades/arc/README.md

 # venarc
-load this into vencord theme list
+load this into vencord online themes list